 Are you new to crochet?
 Are you wanting to learn some fun new but simple stitches?
 Well, this list of basic, must-learn, easy crochet stitches will definitely help you to jumpstart your crochet journey!

-After you review the crochet stitch tutorials below, you will be ready to take on almost any beginner level project.
+After you review the first crochet stitch tutorials below, you will be ready to take on almost any beginner level project.
 The type of stitch becomes more complex as you work through the list of crochet stitches in this tutorial.
 There may even be some stitches that will challenge you.

-Basic Easy Crochet Stitches
+The Six Basic Easy Crochet Stitches

 Are you new to crochet?
 Then, use the crochet stitch pictures below as well as links to start your crochet journey.
 These stitches are simple to learn and will provide a good foundation for your crochet skills as a new crocheter.
 I hope you enjoy this list of crochet stitches and find a new one that you like.